-Laws, Regulations, and Standards Details Relevance to the Project Otaridardo particular during the construction related work.
+Laws, Regulations, and Standards Details Relevance to the Project particular during the construction related work.
 The Employees State Insurance Act, 1948 It must be noted that health, injury and sickness benefit should be paid to people, particularly respective workers at workplace under the Act.
 Relevant to the welfare of workers under the project.
 Solid Waste Management Rules 2021 The Solid Waste Management (SWM) Rules provides a comprehensive set of rules based on national 3R strategy and other national and international policies and guidelines pertaining to solid waste management.
 It defines the roles and responsibilities of relevant government ministries and agencies, including local government authorities and other stakeholders in implementing solid waste management undertakings.
-It also includes the environmental requirements necessary for these undertakings, provision of incentives for the promotion of sustainable waste management practices, etc. The subproject will generate solid wastes and will implement measures to comply with the IWM rules.
+It also includes the environmental requirements necessary for these undertakings, provision of incentives for the promotion of sustainable waste management practices, etc. The subproject will generate solid wastes and will implement measures to comply with the SWM rules.
 Wildlife (Conservation and Security) Act, 2012 This Act provides for the conservation and safety of biodiversity, forest and wildlife of the country by repealing the previous laws i.e., Wildlife (Preservation) Act of 1973.
 The Department of Forest (BFD) has the primary responsibility for implementing this Act.
 The key features of this Act are: i)Prohibition made in relation to wild animals and plants that no person can hunt any wild animal without a license or willfully pick, uproot, destroy or collect any plant; ii) Determination of vulnerable, endangered and critically endangered species of wild animals and plants; iii) Declaration of sanctuary for the conservation of forest and habitat of wildlife and prohibitions made on such sanctuary; iv) Requirement of license to cultivate, extract, manufacture, rear, export or import any wild animal or part of its body, meat, trophy, uncured trophy or any plant; and v) Restriction on import, export and re-export of wild animals and plants.
-A report/ letter (Appendix 12) by Bakerganj Pourashava to the PD of CTCRP stated that 13 roads of under three packages on the ground have no trees within in the crest width of the road.
-Trees that are on the road outside the crest width of the road will not need to be felled for road development.
-However, there is a possibility of damage and disruption of wildlife species and their habitats due to the proposed activities for which mitigation measures need to be implemented.
-Therefore, CTCRP must comply with this Act for ensuring wildlife conservation and their security.
-Air Pollution Control Rules (APCR), 2022 APCR, 2022 contains air quality standards based on WHO Guidelines (Interim Goals); emissions limits and technical specifications for key sectors; mandates and coordination mechanisms among relevant line ministries to control both household and outdoor air pollution.
-The rules elevated the air quality These rules are applicable to this project as it will involve emissions (primarily dust and exhaust emissions) during construction.
+The subproject sites are in a built-up area, and there is no sensitive ecological area (protected area or critical habitats) in or near the subproject location.
+One KBA (Ganges-Brahmaputra-Meghna delta) is within 20 km radius from the subproject site, and one hundred thirty-five (135) IUCN Red List species of concern were identified within the 50-km radius default area of analysis; however, the probability of these species being found at the site is very low.
+Air Pollution Control Rules (APCR), 2022 APCR, 2022 contains air quality standards based on WHO Guidelines (Interim Goals); emissions limits and technical specifications for key sectors; mandates and coordination mechanisms These rules are applicable to this project as it will involve emissions (primarily dust and exhaust emissions) during construction.